khabdrick/django-teacher-assignment-webapp/README.md

 This project contains a Django Rest API with a React frontend.
 Users are able to signup and login to their account.
-Teeachers are able to create assignment.
-Students are able to answer those assignment and view their results.
+The authentication has a multiple user types Teachers are able to create questions.
+Students are able to answer those questions and view their results.

 ## Backend development workflow